Carthage/Carthage/Documentation/Artifacts.md

 #### Version requirement

-Carthage supports three kinds of version requirements:
+Carthage supports several kinds of version requirements:

 1. `>= 1.0` for “at least version 1.0”
 1. `~> 1.0` for “compatible with version 1.0”
 1. `== 1.0` for “exactly version 1.0”
+1. `"some-branch-or-tag-or-commit"` to pin to a specific Git object (anything allowed by `git rev-parse`)

 If no version requirement is given, any version of the dependency is allowed.